-We are delighted to confirm that in line with current government guidance APPI Clinics will stay open and continue to offer our services to help you with your health and wellness throughout the latest lockdown.
+We are delighted to confirm that in line with current government guidance, APPI Clinics remains open and will continue to offer our services to help you with your health and wellness throughout this latest lockdown.

 As you know, we are clinical centres and we are therefore governed by the regulations of the Chartered Society of Physiotherapy (CSP) and not those of the gym or leisure industries.
 Physiotherapy is classed as a medical service and therefore our clinical team are considered essential healthcare workers.
-We are so pleased that the government and the CSP have approved all Physiotherapy services throughout the lockdown.
-This includes Physiotherapy treatments, 1 to 1 Rehab based Pilates and small group exercise classes linked to rehabilitation and healthcare needs in our socially distanced, COVID safe studios.
+We are so pleased that the government and the CSP have approved all Physiotherapy services throughout this latest lockdown.
+This includes Physiotherapy treatments and 1 to 1 Rehab based Pilates in our socially distanced, COVID safe studios.
 Our classes are now available online.

 More good news from the Association of Sports Rehabilitation professionals, who have also confirmed that all Sports and Rehab therapists can continue to offer their services within clinical and COVID secure work environments.

 To keep everyone safe, we will continue our risk assessments for all new clients and continue to offer both face to face and online consultations so that you can continue to look after yourself in the way you feel most comfortable.

-To make it as easy for you as possible to keep healthy during this lockdown, all existing credits can be transferred to your online classes without delay.
+To make it as easy for you as possible for you to keep healthy during lockdown, all existing credits can be transferred to your online classes without delay.

 We look forward to navigating you through this latest challenge to our physical and mental health and want you to know we are here to support you in whatever way we can.